ChigoTv/Chigo-s-Robotics-1-Repo/ProjectProposal1.md

 | Provide system documentation (README.md) |  | **May 13** | Pending |

 ## Measures of Success
-The system should be able to **accurately detect and classify hand gestures** with at least **90% accuracy** in varied lighting conditions.
+The system should be able to **accurately detect and classify hand gestures** with at least **75% accuracy** in varied lighting conditions.
+This something we will be self assessing.
 The gestures should trigger corresponding robotic commands (e.g., **"move left" when swiping left**).
 A **demonstration (real-time video or simulation)** should show the system in action.